patosai/ring-range-middleware/README.md

 [![CircleCI](https://circleci.com/gh/patosai/ring-range-middleware.svg?style=svg)](https://circleci.com/gh/patosai/ring-range-middleware)

 Given a response body and a valid Range header, this middleware fulfills the request's Range header.
-It works for bodies where the content length is either known or unknown, but uses way less memory when it's known.
+If the content length of the body is known (String/File/byte-array/Content-Length response header), the bytes are streamed to the client.
+Otherwise, serverside buffering is required.

 The middleware looks for the following to determine the content length:
 - if the body is a string, File, or byte-array